Bones

 Typography scaling

 Text and heading sizes grow on a gradual scale.
 Each level of heading, ascending from h4 to h1, is larger than the previous by a factor of --scale-factor.
+Larger headings have larger margins.

 Scaling CSS variables: